-Diagram 1: The Starting Position
+Diagram 1: The starting position

-As you can see in Diagram 1, the board is numbered from 1 to 32, with the black men occupying squares 1 to 12 at the start and the white men squares 21 to 32.
+As you can see, the board is numbered from 1 to 32, with the black men occupying squares 1 to 12 at the start and the white men squares 21 to 32.
 Although in practice the black squares are used, for greater clarity the pieces are shown on the white squares1, and throughout this work the white pieces will be shown moving up the board.